By Aaron Berman

 A former writer and editor for USA Today, Aaron Berman is the editor of PaperSpecs, and covered the newspaper industry for the Newspaper Association of America’s monthly magazine, Presstime.

-He is the author of the forthcoming “Soap!
+He is the author of “Soap!
 The Inside Story of the Sitcom that Broke all the Rules,” a five-year project that darn near finished him.
 (Whether it darn near matte finished him or gloss finished him he will not say.)